-January is a pretty popular time to start a training program for many people, what with the combination of New Year’s resolutions and falling off the exercise/healthy eating wagon over the holidays.
+January is a pretty popular time to buy sarms and start a training program for many people, what with the combination of New Year’s resolutions and falling off the exercise/healthy eating wagon over the holidays.
 And for climbers, this time of the year is the perfect time to start building a training foundation with which to get ready for spring season.
 A year ago at this time, I was starting my first training cycle with the Rock Climber’s Training Manual.
 I saw great results from the program not only during the spring, but throughout the year, and I’m optimistic for similar gains this year.

 For those of you not familiar with the program, the Rock Climber’s Training Manual (aka Rock Prodigy Method, reviewed here) takes the climber through 4 distinct conditioning phases – Base Fitness, Strength, Power, and Power Endurance.
 The intended result is a peak sending season that can be appropriately timed for prime climbing seasons or special trips.
 The goal of the first phase (Base Fitness), is to gradually build a foundation of endurance that the body can build on during the latter phases to come.